qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 You can add a service by opening the context menu with a right-click and choosing :guilabel:`New Connection`.
 You set up a service by adding a :guilabel:`Name` and a :guilabel:`URL`.
 The Vector Tiles Service must provide tiles in :file:`.pbf` format.
 The dialog provides two menus to define the
 |checkbox|:guilabel:`Min.
 Zoom Level` and the
 |checkbox|:guilabel:`Max.
 Zoom Level` which are dependend from the
 Vector Tile you want to load.
+The Vector Tiles menu is suitable to connect to ArcGIS Vector Tile Services.

 .. index:: XYZ Tile services
 .. _xyz_tile: